 - Forbearance often requires a lump sum payment at the end of the term, whereas deferment typically offers a payment plan over time.
 If your mortgage forbearance is through the CARES Act, though, lenders cannot require that you pay via lump sum.

 Forbearance has its drawbacks, and it’s not the only way for homeowners to find financial relief.
 Forbearance programs don’t leave you with any additional funding on hand, for example, to cover other expenses.
-Some families find other financial options, such as tapping their existing home equity, is better suited to help them through the pandemic because it provides cash to cover important expenses.
+Some families find other financial options, such as tapping their existing home equity, are better suited to help them through the pandemic because it provides cash to cover important expenses.

 What Happens at the End of Your Forbearance